Renart84/Auto-Building/docs/source/walls.rst

    * - **Seed**
      - Change the objects selected to be spawned.

+.. rubric:: **Auto-Subdivide**
+Turning this option on will subdivide the faces horizontally and vertically, if the space allows it.
 .. list-table::
    :header-rows: 0
-   :widths: 22 78
+   :widths: 22 120

-   * - **Auto-Subdivide**
-     - Turning this option on will subdivide the faces horizontally and vertically, if the space allows it.
    * - **Horizontal Division**
      - Divide the faces horizontally.
    * - **Vertical Division**
      - Divide the faces vertically.

-.. rubric:: Deform
+.. rubric:: **Deform**
 Turning this option on will **deform** the objects spawned to fit the size of the faces.
 Note: When doing this the instances are **applied** automatically.
 .. list-table::
    :header-rows: 0
    :widths: 22 120